nebrius/react-strapped/README.md

 // If you're not familiar with Next.js, this function runs on a server and is
 // responsible for fetching bootstrap data.
 The value of the `props` property is
-// passed as props to the default export in this file. export function getServerSideProps() {
+// passed as props to the default export React component in this file. export function getServerSideProps() {
   const props: PageProps = {
     bootstrapData: {